Lamar Reynolds: Career

 On 2 July 2018, Reynolds joined Dagenham & Redbridge on a free transfer with Newport securing a sell on clause as part of the deal.
 On 21 March 2019, Chelmsford City signed Reynolds on loan until the end of the season.
 In May 2019, it was announced that he would be released following the expiration of his contract at the end of the 2018–19 campaign.

 On 20 June 2019, he signed for National League South side Concord Rangers on a free transfer following his release from Dagenham.

 Following an unsuccessful trial with Scottish side Livingston, Reynolds joined National League South side Braintree Town on 25 August 2022.

 On 22 May 2023, Reynolds agreed to join Maidstone United, following the club's relegation to the National League South.

 On 27 January 2024, Reynolds scored the opening goal for Maidstone in their fourth round FA Cup tie against Ipswich Town and assisted Sam Corne's eventual winner; Maidstone would ultimately beat Ipswich 2-1, despite being four tiers below their opponents.

 On 27 May 2024, Reynolds signed a pre-contract agreement with Scottish Championship club Greenock Morton, agreeing to a one-year deal with the Ton.

+In June 2026, following a season with Enfield Town, Reynolds joined National League South side Tonbridge Angels.